top of page

 Child Disability Benefit

-To recognize the additional costs that can add up when caring for a child with a severe disability, families can continue to claim the Child Disability Benefit.
-It is an amount of up to $2,985 per eligible child.
+If your child is eligible for the disability tax credit, they may also be eligible for the Child Disability Benefit in recognition of the additional costs that can add up when caring for a child with a severe disability.
+It is an amount of up to $3,173 per eligible child.

 Registered Disability Savings Plan

-The previous Conservative government introduced the Registered Disability Savings Plan (RDSP) to ensure long-term financial security for Canadians and families who are dealing with severe disabilities.
-Over the years, we have also made a number of enhancements.
-In particular, the Plan now ensures that long-term financial security is provided to children whose parents are no longer able to provide support.
+The previous Conservative government introduced the Registered Disability Savings Plan (RDSP) to ensure long-term financial security for Canadians and families who are dealing with severe disability.
+A grant from the Canada Disability Savings Grant may also be available, and for low and modest income individuals, the Canada Disability Savings Bond may apply.

 Adoption Expense Tax Credit